markburns/sx/builds/msvc/README.md

 There are also dependencies on [libbitcoin](https://github.com/libbitcoin/libbitcoin), [libwallet](https://github.com/libbitcoin/libwallet) and [obelisk](https://github.com/libbitcoin/obelisk).
 These are not yet packaged on NuGet.
 You will need to git these and build them each in sibling repo directories this this repo (by default).

-Note that the dynamic builds are available but are not yet functional.
-The develop branch is more current and it contains a build script for all non-dynamic build variants.
-Note that if you use the develop branch you must use it for the libbitcoin repositories as well.
+Dynamic builds are available but not yet functional.
+The develop branch is more current and contains a build script for all non-dynamic build variants.
+If you use the develop branch you must use it for the libbitcoin dependencies as well.